jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 which first appeared in August 2020, is a ransomware that mostly targets organizations in English\-speaking countries.
-The threat group behind the malware markets it as a RaaS and has an affiliates program that gives its members access to the ransomware in exchange for a stake of the ransom payment.
-Affiliates must also abide the gangs code of conduct: specifically, they must avoid attacking organizations from several sectors, such as healthcare and education.
+The threat group behind the malware markets it as a RaaS and has an “affiliates program” that gives its members access to the ransomware in exchange for a stake of the ransom payment.
+Affiliates must also abide the gang’s code of conduct: specifically, they must avoid attacking organizations from several sectors, such as healthcare and education.
-Once the attackers successfully breach a corporate network, they determine whether harming the organization conflicts with the above\-mentioned code of conduct and only if it doesnt will the attack continue.
+Once the attackers successfully breach a corporate network, they determine whether harming the organization conflicts with the above\-mentioned code of conduct and only if it doesn’t will the attack continue.
-In the next stage, several sensitive artifacts are exfiltrated and PowerShell is used to download the DarkSide payload, update.exe, to several locations on the victims computer, including a network share created by the attackers.
+In the next stage, several sensitive artifacts are exfiltrated and PowerShell is used to download the DarkSide payload, “update.exe,” to several locations on the victim’s computer, including a network share created by the attackers.
 After patient zero is fully infected, the threat 03